 A survey of the history and development of ideas relative to the origin of species.
 Lecture only.
-This course does not meet core studies requirements for a lab component course.
-Prerequisites: BIO 101, 102 or consent of instructor; EN 101.
+This course does not meet General Education Core requirements for a lab component course.
+Prerequisites: BIO 211, 212 or consent of instructor; EN 101.

-BIO 250 Genetics
+Genetics

 A study of the laws and principles of heredity.
 Emphasis is given to Mendelian genetics, cell replication and gamete formation, DNA structure/replication/modification, gene regulation and expression, and selected topics in current genetic research.
 Lecture and laboratory.
-Prerequisites: BIO 101, 102 or BIO 221, 222; EN 101.
-Lab fee required
+Prerequisites: BIO 211, 212 or BIO 221, 222; EN 101.
+Lab fee required.